 “As I got into the fourth month, things started to get better.
 It began to sink in that I was connected to another human being growing inside me.
 My nausea disappeared.

+I had no early signs of pregnancy at first.
 And then the crazy food cravings started.
 I was suddenly extremely choosy about my food.
 I had to have this one type of ice-cream from this one particular shop.
 I would like to say that I didn’t notice any hormonal changes, but I wouldn’t be a fair judge.
 I tested everyone’s patience but at least I was enjoying it.
 I got pampered silly.

 In the fifth month, I would find myself sitting with my hand on my tummy for hours, feeling her every move.
 It was as if we were having a conversation.
 I felt so connected to her that all the sickness from earlier didn’t seem to matter.